 Both of these tests are designed for advanced evaluation.
 The best place to learn more about these large column tests is in an AIARE (American Institute Avalanche Research and Education) Level II avalanche course.

-Since these snowpack tests do require you to stop and dig, it’s important to use the most appropriate test for the avalanche concern with which you are dealing.
+Since these snowpack stability tests require you to stop and dig, it’s important to use the most appropriate test for the avalanche concern with which you are dealing.
 In many situations, simply observing all of the clues available around you is just as valuable as pulling out your shovel.
 For example, if the primary concern is wind slab, knowing that they tend to form from the wind redistributing snow, breaking up and packing it together more densely than the snow upon which it lays is important.
 Simple observations help here: Which way was the wind blowing?
 Is there still snow in the trees?
 Does the snow surface change in appearance?
 Does the depth of the uptrack vary throughout the terrain?
 Does the snow feel hollow?
 Can you feel density changes with your pole as you break trail?
 These observations can be made across a wide area and they tell you a lot about the depth and distribution of a windslab layer without ever stopping to dig.

 When doubts about stability remain, remember that the terrain is the ultimate solution.
-For me, that means following a simple formula: When I am unsure about the stability or when I am sure that the stability is poor, my solution is the same: I choose safer terrain.
+For me, that means following a simple formula: When I am unsure about the stability or when I am sure that the snowpack stability is poor, my solution is the same: I choose safer terrain.
 By utilizing simple formulas such as this, you can maximize your skiing, stop and dig no more than is necessary, all the while keeping safety at the forefront – math doesn’t get much cleaner than that!